AndrewSpangler/WTFScript/README.md

 - Comes with cores for Markdown, HTML, and Bootstrap (WIP)
 - A simple, self-hosted HTML previewer is available with previewer.py
 - The previewer is, of course, written in WTFScript.
-- A docker file / compose file are available run the viewer.
+- A docker file / compose file are included to run the viewer.

 ## Examples
 - Render a heading: